What You Learned: How to Get Better

 Focus on what matters.

-Changing to The Lens-First Method is more than just moving where you look; it's a total shift in how people see you digitally.
-By ditching the "looking down" habit of the person who just watches, you stop being someone who Asks for Things (someone looking at the screen for approval or validation).
-Instead, you become a Planner, a leader who knows that online, the camera lens is the main way you show your power.
+Shifting to The Lens-First Method is more than moving where you look; it's a total change in how people see you digitally.
+Dropping the "looking down" habit of the passive viewer means you stop being someone who Asks for Things (looking at the screen for approval or validation).
+Instead, you become a Planner—a leader who knows that online, the camera lens is the primary channel for showing authority.

-By going through the steps of Following Rules, Trying to Persuade, and finally Showing Total Control, you perfect your digital presence.
-You stop just showing up to meetings; you take charge of the digital space, using Calm Focus to win over the room and make sure your authority is strong, no matter the screen.
-As you move from just a regular person in a meeting to a top leader, let Cruit help you manage the challenges of being a leader today.
+Working through each stage—Following Rules, Trying to Persuade, and finally Showing Total Control—sharpens your digital presence.
+You stop just showing up to meetings; you take charge of the digital space, using Calm Focus to win over the room and hold your authority steady, no matter the screen.
+As you grow from participant to top leader, let Cruit help you manage the challenges of leading in a remote world today.